Handling Complexity in Policy Evaluation Online Workshop: Module One – Complexity and its Challenges for Policy and Evaluation

 Stuart Astill is an international consultant and trainer with over 25 years of experience working at the heart of analytical, strategic, policy and operational thinking in a variety of settings.
 He works with public officials, private-sector, third-sector and academic experts, elected representatives and ministers.
 He has a breadth of experience identifying and tackling emerging high-profile issues and establishing innovative projects having worked with, or within, international governments/NGOs, the World Bank, the UN, UK government and the European Commission.
 He carried out doctoral and post-doctoral research, as well as teaching, at the LSE, Sciences-Po (IEP, Paris) and Sheffield University as well as being part of the CECAN founding team.

 Tickets for this workshop are £250 + VAT per person.
-However, we are offering a 10% early bird discount for those that book their place by 31 Aug 2022.

 How to Book: